This article was updated on February 3, 2023

 At TripleLift, we wanted to quantify how consumers felt about different ad experiences.
-We surveyed 1,013 individuals in the U.S. and asked them a series of questions relating to various ad formats including pop-ups, in-stream video, and banners.
-The goal was to prove that native ad formats were the least intrusive but most interesting.
-Turns out, we were half right:
+We surveyed 1,013 individuals in the U.S. and asked them a series of questions about various ad formats, including pop-ups, in-stream videos, and banners.
+The goal was to prove Native ad formats were the least intrusive but most interesting.

 An independent study, like our survey, is great for gauging how an audience feels about a familiar topic, such as food consumption, credit card use, or media consumption.
-But don’t rely solely on those results, additional third-party measurement studies provide the behavioral context needed to get the big picture.
-Eye tracking studies are a quick, efficient, and cost-effective way to understand how users interact with media.
-Without our arsenal of eye tracking studies, our survey could have falsely crushed our in-feed native dreams.
+But don’t rely solely on those results.
+Additional third-party measurement studies provide the behavioral context needed to get the big picture.
+Eye-tracking studies are a quick, efficient, and cost-effective way to understand how users interact with media.
+Without our arsenal of eye-tracking studies, our survey could have falsely crushed our in-feed native dreams.

 Sources: TripleLift Eye Tracking Studies (n=312), InfoLinks http://www.adotas.com/2013/03/study-86-of-consumers-suffer-from-banner-blindness/, BlackLin, 2021 https://backlinko.com/ad-blockers-users